 The scope and depth of SIA should be determined by the complexity and importance of issues studied, taking into account the skills and resources available.
 SIA should include studies related to involuntary resettlement, compulsory land acquisition, impact of imported workforces, job losses among local people, damage to sites of cultural, historic or scientific interest, impact on minority or vulnerable groups, child or bonded labour, use of armed security guards.
-However, SIA may primarily include the following:
+However, SIA may include following:

-Description of the socio-economic, cultural and institutional profile
+Description of the Socio-economic, Cultural and Institutional Profile